Thu, Sep 17, 2009 at 4:03 AM

 Without Mendel, who remains with Foo Fighters to this day, Sunny Day reunited to record How It Feels to Be Something On, which Sub Pop released on Sept.
 22, 1998.
 A final studio album, 2000’s The Rising Tide, was the last anyone heard from the band until it announced its reunion this summer, although Enigk, Goldsmith and Mendel did team to record a self-titled album under the name The Fire Theft in 2003.

 Mendel was the driving force in Sunny Day getting back together in 2009, having first approached Enigk and Goldsmith about the idea two years ago.
 Says Mendel, “Independently both of them got ahold of me and said, ’I’m not ready to do this.’
 So it just went away.
 But I’d gotten a taste for the idea at that point, so I kept it alive in my own head.”

 With the Foo Fighters taking a break, the bassist tried again in early 2009, and this time his bandmates said yes.
 The quartet assembled in March at Goldsmith’s house in Seattle, and “everybody was excited about the idea of seeing each other again,” Mendel says.
 “Any problems that had happened interpersonally, people were ready to put aside and have some fun playing the songs.”

-The reunion tour will coincide with expanded reissues of Diary and LP2, which will be the focus of the live set lists.
+Their reunion tour coincided with expanded reissues of Diary and LP2, which were the focus of their live set lists.
 “There was a time I refused to play Sunny Day songs in my solo shows, because I didn’t think it was fair to the band,” Enigk says.
 “But the fans desired to hear the songs, and I felt like I had to give something back.
 To see them excited when I start playing ‘In Circles,’ is an amazing feeling.
 But it’s not the same playing them without William, Dan and Nate.
 Now, it’s really exciting to hear the real essence again.”